The information that local authority searches return usually determines whether the conveyancing process continues to exchange of contracts.

 A few last words

-Local authority searches provide you with vital information regarding the property of which you may otherwise not be aware.
+Local authority searches provide you with vital information regarding the property, which you may otherwise not be aware.

-With this information, you can make an informed decision whether you want to exchange contracts and bind yourself or negotiate a better deal.
+This information, can inform your house purchase or sale, whether you want to exchange contracts and bind yourself or negotiate a better deal.

 You may wish to read further about how long does conveyancing take and what you can do to speed up conveyancing process.